systemd.service(5) — Linux manual page

 Configures the mechanism via which the service notifies the

 manager that the service start-up has finished.
-One of
+One of simple,

-simple, exec, forking, oneshot, dbus, notify, notify-reload,
+exec, forking, oneshot, dbus, notify, notify-reload, or idle:

 • If set to simple (the default if ExecStart= is specified